 The department is responsible to ensure that the Constitutional right of 'an environment that is not harmful to the health and wellbeing' of everyone is protected (Bill of Rights, section 24a).
 The department should ensure that the environment is protected for the benefit of present and future generations through the prevention of pollution and ecological degradation, promotion of conservation and the securing of ecologically sustainable development and use of natural resources while promoting justifiable economic and social development (Bill or Rights, section 24b).
 The SWOT analysis sought to identify the weaknesses and threats that hamper the progression of the implementation Constitution and that would have to be addressed as well as to identify strengths and opportunities that should be built on further to strengthen the department's ability to deliver on its mandates.

 See reverse page.

 Strengths

-- Staff component with a passion for the environment

 - · Dedicated and committed staff

-- Good team spirit

 - Professional work ethics

 - Good networking with other institutions advancing mandates and targets

-- Good internal working relations

 - Policies and legislation in place

+- Sound financial practices

+- · Good performance in situation of high vacancy rate

 Weaknesses